Data visualisation

 “Tripling renewable energy capacity globally by 2030”

-• The majority of countries include quantified targets for renewable energy deployment: almost three-quarters (72%, 23/32) of the NDCs submitted to date either quantify their 2035 renewable energy goal, or, in the case of Uruguay and Lesotho, already have such a high penetration of renewables in their power mix that an increase in ambition is not possible.
+• The majority of countries include quantified targets for renewable energy deployment: almost three-quarters (78%, 38/49) of the NDCs submitted to date either quantify their 2035 renewable energy goal, or, in the case of Uruguay and Lesotho, already have such a high penetration of renewables in their power mix that an increase in ambition is not possible.
+The Holy See and Vatican City is excluded as “the State has neither fossil fuel sources not energy production plants, with the exception of a negligible amount of energy produced from renewable sources.”

-• Only three countries – Japan, Norway and Zambia – do not mention increasing renewable energy deployment at all in their NDCs.
+• Seven countries – Honduras, Japan, Mongolia, Norway, Serbia, Tunisia and Zambia – do not mention increasing renewable energy deployment at all in their NDCs.
 Norway directs readers to their National Inventory Document (NID), submitted in March 2025, which states that: “Norway produces electricity mainly from hydropower and therefore, emissions from electricity production are small compared to most other countries.”

 “Doubling the global average annual rate of energy efficiency improvements by 2030”